-Deep breathing can also improve respiratory functions in SCI patients.
-Higher-level spinal cord injuries can affect control over respiratory muscles like the diaphragm, intercostal muscles, and abdominals.
-Practicing deep breathing exercises can help strengthen them and expand lung capacity for more sufficient oxygen intake.
+Deep breathing techniques can also help patients with respiratory problems after SCI.
+Higher-level spinal cord injuries cause limitations in crucial respiratory muscles like the diaphragm, intercostal muscles, and abdominals.
+Practicing deep breathing exercises can help strengthen them and expand your lung capacity to breathe in more oxygen.

-Another major component of yoga for spinal cord injury patients is the practice of meditation.
+Another important component of yoga for spinal cord injury patients is the practice of meditation.

-Meditation is a non-physical component of yoga that focuses on strengthening the mind and enhancing ownership of the body.
-Individuals with severe spinal cord injuries may not be able to perform the various yoga positions, but they can participate in meditation to improve their mental health.
+Meditation is a mental component of yoga that focuses on strengthening the mind and enhancing ownership of the body.
+Individuals with severe spinal cord injuries may not be able to perform the various yoga positions, but they can practice meditation to improve their mental health.

 Guided yoga meditations emphasize:

 - Purity of the mind, body, and speech

 - Acceptance and embracing the present

 By continuously meditating on these values, patients may find it easier to let go of the past and focus on their spinal cord rehabilitation.
 In fact, individuals who meditate regularly report improved feelings of belonging, sense of purpose, connectedness, and self-acceptance.